Springfield Public Library and Springfield History Museum are thrilled to announce the Springfield A to Z Art Contest and Alphabet Book!

 A is for Aquarium and Aquatic Animals, B de Burbujas y Bacalao.
 Bilingual stories abound in Springfield’s Día de los niños, día de los libros events this spring.

-The City of Springfield Budget adoption process kicks off with both the City of Springfield Budget Committee and the Springfield Economic Development Agency Budget Committee meetings on May 5.
+The City of Springfield Budget adoption process kicks off with the first meeting of the City of Springfield Budget Committee on April 27.